mannatkaurrr/BetterWorldBooks-Deliverable4/README.md

 Description of SQL Statement: This query joins 2 tables together: Customer and TransactionSale.
 First, the WITH clause creates a temporary result called ranked_customers.
 We select what we want to see in ranked_customer which is customer_id, name of customer, total_spent.
 Then we use DENSE_RANK() OVER (ORDER BY total_spent DESC) AS customer_rank to rank the customers based on total_spent.
 The highest rank is given to the customer who spent the most at BetterWorld Books.
 If 2 customers spent the same amount, they are given the same rank.
 Next, we also select the total transaction sale amount & sum up the total based on customer id & create a new column called total_spent using: SUM(ts.total_transaction_sale_amount) AS total_spent.
 Then we group by customer_id and order the list from highest rank to lowest rank.
 This allows BetterWorld Books administration to compare customer spending patterns more effectively for loyalty and rewards analysis.

-## Languages, libraries and platforms used for the BetterWorld Books database application:
+## Languages, libraries and platforms used:

 ### Languages and Libraries:
 - Python